doobieroo/Item-Catalog/README.md

 Download [Item Catalog - The Shelf Life of Foods](https://github.com/doobieroo/Item-Catalog).

 ## Unit Testing
 To test this code, ensure you are connected to the virtual machine.
 Bring up a console window (like Git Bash).

-__Optionally you can choose to pre-load initial data by running `python shelflife_load.py` from the vagrant directory (or shared virtual machine directory).__
+_Optionally you can choose to pre-load initial data by running `python shelflife_load.py` from the vagrant directory (or shared virtual machine directory)._

-To begin the application itself, use `python shelflife.py` from the vagrant directory (or shared virtual machine directory).
+To begin the application itself, run `python shelflife.py` from the vagrant directory (or shared virtual machine directory).

 Next, pull up a web browser and navigate to http://localhost:8000.
 From there you will be able to see both the public (read-only) views and if you login (using your Google account) - you'll see the add/update/delete views.

 ## API endpoints
 Three different API endpoints are provided in JSON format.
 They are:

-1. List of all categories
+1. List of all categories (/categories/JSON)
-    Request: /categories/JSON

-2. All items from a specific category
+2. All items from a specific category (/category/CATEGORY_ID/JSON)
-    Request: /category/CATEGORY_ID/JSON

-3. One specific item from one specific category
+3. One specific item from one specific category (/category/CATEGORY_ID/ITEM_ID/JSON)
-    Request: /category/CATEGORY_ID/ITEM_ID/JSON

 ## License
 This project is licensed under the GNU General Public License.
 See the [LICENSE.md](https://github.com/doobieroo/Item-Catalog/blob/master/LICENSE) for details.